7/25/2018Texas Court Smacks Buspatrol With $421,910 Fine

 Scandal plagued school bus camera company forced to pay legal fees of competitor after overplaying legal hand.

 A Texas judge on Monday ordered one automated ticketing company to write a big check to its main rival.
-BusPatrol, the scandal-plagued school bus camera operator formerly known as Force Multiplier Solutions must pay $421,910 in legal fees to American Traffic Solutions (ATS), which is now known as Verra Mobility.
+BusPatrol, the company that took over the IP assets of the scandal-plagued school bus camera operator Force Multiplier Solutions must pay $421,910 in legal fees to American Traffic Solutions (ATS), which is now known as Verra Mobility.

 The companies began their dispute in April, after BusPatrol convinced a Dallas County judge to approve a rushed "ex parte" order against ATS.
 The judge sided with BusPatrol's assertion that ATS was stealing the firm's technology and that this issue was urgent enough to demand emergency legal action.
 Within a week, a federal court slammed the brakes on that line of thinking.
 US District Judge Sidney A. Fitzwater ruled that nothing in the record justified such a hasty order (view ruling).